astropy/astropy/docs/coordinates/transforming.rst

 are  built into Astropy, the transformation infrastructure is dynamic.
 This means it allows users to define new coordinate frames and their transformations.
-The topic of writing your own coordinate frame or transforms is detailed in :ref :`astropy-coordinates-design`, and this section is focused on how to *use* transformations.
+The topic of writing your own coordinate frame or transforms is detailed in :ref:`astropy-coordinates-design`, and this section is focused on how to *use* transformations.

 The simplest method of transformation is shown below::